 - Measure each section with a tape measure and note the numbers down on your paper.

 - Mark the template onto the cardboard before cutting it with the Stanley knife.

 - Lay down the cardboard to see if it’s a good fit.
-You can trim and adjust the cardboard pieces as needed without worrying about wasting materials.
+You can trim and adjust the cardboard pieces without worrying about wasting materials.

 - Now you have the floor template.
-Lay the cardboard pieces on top of the carpet, trace them with a marker, and cut.
+Lay the cardboard pieces on the carpet, trace them with a marker, and cut.
 This way, your carpet will fit perfectly.

 The video below will help you visualize each step:

 Lay down the new carpet, cut off any excess, and apply the marine adhesive.
 You should spread a thin layer of adhesive on both the floor and the mat.
 Use a paintbrush if you need to.
 Please wait a few minutes for the adhesive to become tacky before pressing them together.